Qipu1220/Qipu1220/README.md

 # 💫 About Me:
-- I'm a second-year student of VNUHCM - University of Information Technology in Computer Science
+- I'm a third-year student of VNUHCM - University of Information Technology in Computer Science

 ## 🌐 Socials:
 Gmail: hieutrught@gmail.com